 Currently Distinguished Professor of Theology at Fordham University, where she teaches in both undergraduate and graduate programs, Elizabeth Johnson grew up in Brooklyn, New York.
 At the time of the Second Vatican Council, she was a young sister teaching in elementary school as a New York State certified teacher of reading from grades K-6, a certification she still maintains.
 After receiving a Ph.D. in theology from Catholic University of America (1981), she taught at that university for ten years before moving to Fordham.
 Her book She Who Is garnered several honors, most notably the Grawemeyer Award in Religion; her work has been translated into German, Spanish, French, Italian, Portuguese, Dutch, Polish, Icelandic, Lithuanian, Bosnian, Korean, Indonesian, and Thai.

-Campus parking fees will apply.
+While admission to the lecture is free, there is a parking fee for visitors to campus.
 Please visit the LMU Parking Website for information on fees and guest parking locations by clicking here